sureshvenkatesan1/access_service_scripts/readme.md

+## Generate list of repositories and their associated permissions for an Artifactory user and group list

 If you have a list of users   in **users-test.list** file and groups in **groups-unique.list** file then you can generate the repo and permission list using below script ( taken from [GetReposAssignedToUsers.sh](GetReposAssignedToUsers.sh) that was in https://github.com/shivaraman83/security-entities-migration/blob/main/GetReposAssignedToUsers.sh )